 Account information is used to authenticate your access, populate report headers with assessor details, administer your subscription, send account-related communications (including billing receipts and material policy updates), and provide customer support.

 We do not use any personal information for marketing to third parties, profiling, automated decision-making affecting users, or training of AI models.
+Capacoty does not retain, analyse, sell, share, or otherwise exploit encrypted draft content — and Capacoty is technically unable to access that content in any case.

 We do not sell, rent, or disclose your personal information to third parties, except in the following circumstances: